Rating: T for Blood, Fantasy Violence, Mild Language, Suggestive Themes, and Use of Alcohol

-This review will contain minor spoilers for Octopath Traveler.
+Minor spoilers for this Octopath Traveler review.
 I should also note that I have faced the true final boss a couple of times, but have not actually beaten it at this point.
 That said, I was able to collect the final pieces of lore that pull the story together, which is why I’m doing the review now.

 Square Enix’s Octopath Traveler (2018) is an epic journey that unites 8 adventurers, each on their own personal quest and each with seemingly unconnected stories.
 Each story has 4 chapters, taking you across the land and into new areas as every character tries to piece together the mysteries that surround their personal quest.
 It is only in the end that they discover just how intertwined their destinies are.